jeramycanals/configure-ad/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Azure) with PowerShell</h1>
-This project shows how to set up and configure Active Directory Domain Services (AD DS) on Microsoft Azure Virtual Machines (VMs) using PowerShell.
+This project demonstrates how to set up and configure Active Directory Domain Services (AD DS) on Microsoft Azure Virtual Machines (VMs) using PowerShell.
 It simulates a real-world enterprise environment where users, authentication, and domains are managed centrally in a cloud-hosted infrastructure.<br />
 <p align="center">
   <img width="704" height="356" alt="image" src="https://github.com/user-attachments/assets/4b04b835-cb5b-436d-b8f4-92941ea54775" />
 </p>

 <h2>Project Summary</h2>
-This project is a hands-on tutorial and practical lab that shows how to deploy Active Directory Domain Services (AD DS) in a cloud-hosted environment using Microsoft Azure and PowerShell.
+This project is a hands-on tutorial and practical lab that demonstrates how to deploy Active Directory Domain Services (AD DS) in a cloud-hosted environment using Microsoft Azure and PowerShell.
-It covers how to install, configure, and manage a Windows Server domain, join client machines to the domain, and create user accounts, which are core skills for IT and cybersecurity professionals.<br />
+It covers how to install, configure, and manage a Windows Server domain, create Organizational Units (OUs) with admin and user accounts; join client machines to the domain; and use PowerShell automation and Remote Desktop (RDP) to bulk-create and access user accounts, which are core skills for IT and cybersecurity professionals.<br />
 <p align="center">
   <img src="https://i.imgur.com/Ew18HCW.png" alt="Project Summary"/>
   <img width="736" height="402" alt="image" src="https://github.com/user-attachments/assets/a620d1cd-426d-44f3-9d6b-efae6325a8bc" />